PietroZanotim/JavaPractice/README.md

 # JavaPractice
-Trying some topics os Java!
+Trying some topics on Java!